 THE INFLUENCE OF COLOR

 Now that we no longer have to seek our meals, color has been given a different function.
 Although the color of our environment is no longer a matter of life or death, it still plays a major role in our daily lives.
 Various studies have already been conducted to demonstrate the influence of color on consumers.
 In previous blog posts we have explained how color is perceived and the mood color provokes.
 What do consumers expect when they see the color of a packaging?
 What grabs their attention?
 What will gain their trust?
 What drives them to buy?
 Theoretically, the impact of color can only be explained in a single graph.

 Warm vs. cool colors

 The graph demonstrates that warm colors, such as red, orange and yellow, activate you more than the cool colors, such as green, blue and purple.
 The latter are more calming and rational, while the former create more spontaneous reactions.
-Activation rises again when evolving towards magenta, as the color circle comes back to red.
-The most popular colors are blues and indigos, warm colors are less successful.
+Activation is at its peak with red shades, decreases with cool colors and rises again when evolving towards magenta, as the color circle comes back to red.
+As far as the color preference is concerned, we notice that blue and indigo shades score best.
+Warm colors are less popular.

 Color combinations allow you to create depth and movement.
-To create an interesting story, using color comes down to 1+1=3.
-On the one hand, you can opt for a harmonious color palette, on the other hand you can purposely make bold color choices in order to create contrast.
-Finding the right appearance for your product, brand or company is often based on gut feeling, but can now be supported by the Color Navigator System, which offers a scientific explanation for all your color decisions.
+Although you can play it safe with a harmonious color palette, you can make a conscious statement with daring combinations.
+Finding the right look for your product, brand or company is often based on gut feeling, but can now be supported by the Color Navigator System, which offers a scientific explanation for all your color decisions.